Ring of Kerry, Ireland: Best Things to Do – Top Picks

 Customize Your Itinerary

 Start your day early to avoid crowds and maximize your time.
-A counter-clockwise route is recommended, as it helps you stay ahead of tour buses and enjoy smoother driving conditions19.
+A counter-clockwise route is recommended, as it helps you stay ahead of tour buses and enjoy smoother driving conditions.
 Begin in Killarney and make your way to Kenmare, a charming town known for its heritage and vibrant shops.
-From there, explore the scenic mountain routes and stop at key attractions like Ladies View and Torc Waterfall8.
+From there, explore the scenic mountain routes and stop at key attractions like Ladies View and Torc Waterfall.

 Here’s a sample framework for your day: